WHAT IS ADOPT-A-PARK?

 Kilbirnie Park is located on the west side of the Stonebridge community at the corner of Shadehill Crescent and Kilbirnie Drive.
 The park boasts a splash pad with multiple sprinklers and jets, as well as an extensive playground with 3 structures, a large gazebo and swings.
 Kilbirnie Park Skating Rink The SCA is also the rink operator for the Kilbirnie park skating rink in the Winter that is maintained by community volunteers.

 W.C.
 Levesque Park – Adopted Since 2010

 W.C.
 Levesque Park – is located on Riverstone Drive and can also be accessed via LongField (Jockvale Road).
 It spans more than 24 acres running along the Jock River.
 The park consists of a large play structure, four swings, a gazebo and several soccer/playing fields including a cricket pitch.
 The SCA also hosts the ‘Just for Fun’ 6 week soccer program for kids aged 3-9 at this park in late Spring.

 Golflinks Park – Adopted Since 2010

-Golflinks Park is a small toddler park with a climbing structure and swings at the corner of Golflinks Drive and Calderwood Way.
+Golflinks Park is a small park with a climbing structure and swings at the corner of Golflinks Drive and Calderwood Way.

 Orchard Park – Adopted Since 2017

 Orchard Park is a 0.9 hectare parkette located at 415 Kilspindie Ridge in the Orchard Community of Barrhaven.
 The new park provides the neighbourhood with junior and senior playground equipment, swings, open space free play area, benchfit training, seating, pathways, and landscaped greenspace.